 Special Topics, MLL Courses and Community-Engaged Learning

-Each year, faculty in MLL create special topics courses (normally designated in the particular language discipline and numbered 191, 291, or 391).
+Each year, faculty in MLL create special topic courses (normally designated in the particular language discipline and numbered 191, 291 or 391).
 These are new courses that typically reflect the most recent, ongoing teaching interests of faculty, and they may be offered only once, or eventually added to the permanent curriculum.
 Similarly, faculty in the department are often developing new "MLL"-designated courses that are either team-taught across language disciplines or that do not correspond directly to any single language discipline because they are designed to be broader or more interdisciplinary.
-Students who take these MLL courses can receive degree credit (max .5 units) in the language disciplines of their chosen MLL major (Track I, II, or III) or in some cases, toward a minor (with permission of the instructor and depending on the language and proficiency level of the student).
+Students who take these MLL courses can receive degree credit (max .5 units) in the language disciplines of their chosen MLL major (Track I, II or III) or in some cases, toward a minor (with permission of the instructor and depending on the language and proficiency level of the student).
 Finally, the department also regularly offers Community-Engaged Learning courses, either in a particular language discipline as permanent or special topics courses or as MLL courses.
 These are courses connected to a community partner that may also have an internship component.

 Requirements for the Major